 Fixed assets auditing is the verification of assets physically.
 Mainly two types of Audits are there, first internal audit and second is an external audit, as explained below.
 It is used to maintain the accuracy & transparency in an organization.

-Internal Audit examines the effectiveness of an organization’s internal control and it is the accounting process.
-Internal auditors work for the organization as an internal employee.
+It examines the effectiveness of an organization's internal control and it is accounting process.
+Internal auditors work for the organization as internal employees.
 An objective of the internal auditor is to add value and improve organizational operations.

 The external audit is performed by external entities.
 External auditor plays a critical role in validating & evaluating organization assets.
 An external audit provides both business and government with a valuable check of an organization's accounting.

 What is the Objective of Asset Auditing?

 The audit objective is simple!
 That assesses the adequacy and effectiveness of the internal controls over assets management.
 With the correct asset record, the financial balance sheet will also be accurate.
 Fixed will also be there to function business properly.

 If asset records are not correct then it can be harmful to a company because it will affect taxation as well as overall financial statistics.
 An asset audit is also done to keep the asset secured from theft and unauthorized access.